-The term “UAD” is typically used in connection with a living trust.
-It stands for “under agreement dated” and it appears in most trust instruments—their formation documents—to establish the type of living trust that has been formed.
-Financial and other institutions rely upon UAD designations for tax and other purposes when they're dealing with a trusted entity.
+The term "under agreement dated" (UAD) is typically used in connection with a living trust.
+It appears in trust instruments—the trust's formation documents—to establish that an irrevocable living trust has been formed.
+Financial and other institutions rely upon the UAD designation for tax and other purposes.

-A revocable trust is one that can be changed at any time by the grantor—the individual who formed it.
-Quite often, the grantor serves as the trustee of his revocable trust.
-He retains control of the assets he’s funded or placed into the trust and he reserves the right to change the trust's terms at any time as long as he's mentally sound and still living.
-He can revoke or dissolve the trust and take his property back if he decides it no longer suits his purposes.
+A revocable trust is one that can be changed at any time by the grantor, the individual who formed it.
+The grantor commonly serves as the trustee of their own revocable trust.
+They retain control of the assets they've funded and placed into the trust, and they reserve the right to change the trust's terms at any time, provided that they're still mentally sound.

-When the term “UAD” or sometimes “U/A” appears in a trust instrument, this designates that the trust is an irrevocable trust.
-It translates to “trust under agreement dated” or “trust under agreement.”
-It indicates that the grantor and the trustee are two separate individuals and that the trustee controls the assets that have been placed in the trust.
+A trust is designated as an irrevocable trust when the term “UAD,” or sometimes “U/A,” appears in the trust instrument.
+The designation tells an institution that the grantor and the trustee are two separate individuals, and that the trustee controls the assets that have been placed in the trust.

 - John is the trustee.